 Staff had a good understanding of COVID-19 symptoms that present in older people.
 The registered manager ensured the staff and people who presented with COVID-19 symptoms were tested immediately.

-The provider's visiting policy ensured that individual risk assessments assessed the rights and needs of people, as well as any specific vulnerabilities outlined in their care plan, and considered the important role that visiting can play in this.
+The provider's visiting policy ensured that individual risk assessments considered the human rights of people, as well as any vulnerabilities outlined in their care plan, and acknowledged the important role that visiting can play in this.